delorum/scage/README.md

 Then click OK.
 Then for example right click again and choose Run LightCyclesOffline.
 IDEA will build and run the app.

+If you see "Exception in thread "main" java.lang.UnsatisfiedLinkError: no lwjgl in java.library.path" or "Exception in thread "main" java.lang.UnsatisfiedLinkError: no lwjgl64 in java.library.path", this means you have no native libraries in target/natives.
+In order to generate them, type some mvn command from above.
+For example, type "mvn clean compile".
+As a first step of the compilation process maven will generate those libraries in target/natives.

 ###For non-Maven users.

 You can both :